Dipalpur: History

-Early
+Early Period

-Depalpur has a great historic past and is a very ancient town.It was Founded By Raja Depa Chand Bhatti.
-The fortified town of Dipalpur is built on an old Kushan site (40 A.D. to 172 A.D.).
-The fortifications themselves are very ancient; though it is impossible determine their dates.
-All that can be said is that they are older than the visitation of Timur in 1398 A.D.
+Depalpur has a great historical past and is a very ancient town.
+It was founded by Raja Depa Chand Bhatti.
+The fortified town of Dipalpur is built on an old Kushan site (40 AD to 172 AD).
+The fortifications themselves are very ancient; though it is impossible to determine their dates.
+All that can be said is that they are older than the visitation of Timur in 1398 AD.
 From the time of Alexander to the time of Mahmud Ghaznavi, there were no found accounts of Dipalpur.
-According to the Gazetteer of 1935, The modern name is claimed to have been named by Raja Deva Pala Bhatti Rajput after he re-founded the town.
+According to the Gazetteer of 1935, the modern name is claimed to have been named by Raja Deva Pala Bhati Rajput after he re-founded the town.

-Early Muslim period
+Islamic era

-Mughal and Delhi Sultanates
+Delhi Sultanate

 However, in older times, Dipalpur fell on the way to Delhi and, as such, was considered to be a place where an invader could be engaged.
 Dipalpur, therefore, was one of the 3 lines of defense; the other two begin Uch Sharif, Samana, and Hansi.
 Ain-i-Akbari reveals that the militia force at Dipalpur, during the reign of Abul Fazal, consisted of 5,210 mounted Horsemen and 53,300 infantry.
 In the 14th Century, Firuz Shah Tughlaq regularly visited this place.
-It is also believed that he built a large Mosque outside the city, which no longer remains.
-At the time of Timur’s invasion, Depalpur was second to Multan in size and importance.
-The town, it is believed may have been deserted due to Taimurs’s invasion and drying up old Beas River.
-The Mughal Emperor Akbar, along with his son Saleem (Jahangir) along with their royal entourage, stayed in Dipalpur when he came to pay homage to Fariduddin Ganjshakar in 1578.
-Akbar named the corridor Bari Doab by combining the syllables of the names of the two rivers, Beas and Ravi River, that bounded the area.
+It is also believed that he built a large mosque outside the city, which no longer remains.